 Health & Well-Being Outreach Committee

 In the Fall of 2018, the UI Athletics staff formed the Health & Well-Being Outreach Committee.
 The mission of this committee is to provide UI student-athletes with education and/or programming on various topics related to overall health and well-being (e.g., alcohol and drug education, stress management, sleep hygiene, mental and emotional well-being, nutrition).
-The committee regularly collaborates with student-athletes, coaches, and other support staff who work with student-athletes.
-Connections also are made with other campus offices, committees, and campus events.
-In addition to creating new outreach projects, it is the goal of the committee to service as an interdisciplinary resource for coaches and student-athletes for consultation.
+The committee regularly collaborates with student-athletes, coaches, and other support staff.
+The committee also connects with other campus offices, committees, and campus events.
+In addition to creating new outreach projects, it is the goal of the committee to serve as an interdisciplinary resource for coaches and student-athletes for consultation.

-Members are: Andy Winkelmann (Director of Educational Programming), Kara Park (Assistant Athletics Director - Student Development), Patti Espe Pfeiffer (Director of Sport Psychology and Student-Athlete Mental Health), Aubrette Kinne (Associate Director of Sport Psychology and Student-Athlete Mental Health), Kira Blum (Director, Sports Nutrition), Becca Mallon (Sports Services Specialist).
+Members are: Kara Park (Assistant Athletics Director - Student Development), Patti Espe Pfeiffer (Director of Sport Psychology and Student-Athlete Mental Health), Aubrette Kinne (Associate Director of Sport Psychology and Student-Athlete Mental Health), Kira Blum (Director, Sports Nutrition), Becca Mallon (Sports Services Specialist).

 PERFORMANCE FUELING: IOWA SPORTS NUTRITION

 Performance choices and good nutrition are paramount to the well-being of every student-athlete.
 The Gerdin Athletic Learning Center (GALC) houses one of seven fueling stations around campus where student-athletes can conveniently access an array of protein and carbohydrate snacks and nutrition shakes.
 The GALC fueling station is overseen by the Iowa Sports Nutrition department.
 Many engaging nutrition-themed events are hosted in the GALC throughout the year including the following: